codes.surrogates package

 Parameters:

 inputs (tuple) – Tuple containing the input tensor and timesteps.
+If fixed parameters are provided, the tuple is (data, timesteps, params).

 Returns: